-Although the term often is applied to single factors, such as the workforce (labor productivity), machines, materials, energy, and capital, the productivity concept applies as well to the total resources used in producing outputs.
-The use of an aggregate measure of overall productivity allows a determination of whether the net effect of overall changes in a process-possibly involving resource trade-offs-is beneficial.
+Although the term often is applied to single factors, such as the workforce, machines, materials, energy, and capital, the productivity concept applies as well to the total resources used in meeting the organization's objectives.
+The use of an aggregate measure of overall productivity allows a determination of whether the net effect of overall changes in a process-possibly involving resource tradeoffs-is beneficial.